Kingston Nkhatha: SuperSport United

 On 16 January 2015, Nkhatha joined Premier Soccer League outfit SuperSport United on a three-and-a-half-year contract.
 He made his debut on 11 February against his former club Free State Stars and scored his first SuperSport Utd goal in the process.
 He won his first trophy with SuperSport Utd in May 2016 when the club won the 2015–16 Nedbank Cup.

-International
+International career

 Nkhatha has won 10 caps and scored 3 goals for the Zimbabwe national team.
 His international goals have come against Madagascar and Malawi.